crami/gsx1400gi/README.md

 Written for a Mini Arduino Pro 5v, 16Mhz version.

-The Program reads out the analog value from the gear sensor and displays the gear on 6 LED.
+The Program reads out the analog value from the gear sensor and displays the gear on 6 LED placed behind the number 1 to 6 on the RPM dial.

-TODO:

-  - Realy test it on a real bike (till now only a breadboard setup)